danielmwatkins/icedrift/README.md

-# buoyproc: a library for cleaning and interpolating drifting buoy data
+# drifter: a library for cleaning and interpolating drifting buoy data